Hourglass dolphin

-The hourglass dolphin (Lagenorhynchus cruciger) is a small dolphin in the family Delphinidae that inhabits offshore Antarctic and sub-Antarctic waters.
-It is commonly seen from ships crossing the Drake Passage, but has a circumpolar distribution.
+The hourglass dolphin (Cephalorhynchus cruciger) is a small dolphin in the family Delphinidae that inhabits offshore Antarctic and sub-Antarctic waters.
+It is commonly seen from ships crossing the Drake Passage but has a circumpolar distribution.

 The species was identified as a new species by Jean René Constant Quoy and Joseph Paul Gaimard in 1824 from a drawing made in the South Pacific in 1820.
 It is the only cetacean to have been widely accepted as a species solely on witness accounts.

 Description

 The hourglass dolphin is colored black on top and white on the belly, with white patches on the sides and sometimes variations of dark grey.
 For this reason, it was colloquially known by whalers as a "sea cow" (although it does not belong to the taxonomic order Sirenia) or "sea skunk".
 Each flank has a white patch at the front, above the beak, eye and flipper, and a second patch at the rear.
 These two patches are connected by a thin white strip, creating, loosely speaking, an hourglass shape; hence the common name of the dolphin.
+The markings can vary between individuals.
 The scientific name cruciger means "cross-carrier" and refers to the area of black coloration, which, viewed from above, vaguely resembles a Maltese cross or cross pattée.
-There have been no verified sightings of calves and their coloration remains unknown.

 In its usual range the dolphin is easily identifiable.
 The southern right whale dolphin is the only cetacean of comparable size and comparable coloration with overlapping distributions that lives as far south.
 The absence of a dorsal fin in right whale dolphins, in contrast to the generally tall and curved dorsal fin of hourglass dolphins makes confusion of the two species very unlikely.
 The dorsal fin in hourglass dolphins is variable and the curvature may be particularly pronounced in older animals.
 The hourglass dolphin has disk-shaped vertebrae and other inclined processes which gives them higher stability.